actoron/jadex/docs/tutorials/ac/05 Provided Services.md

 # Exercise D1 - Defining a service

-In this exercise we will create a basic chat service, attach it to the chat component and invoke it for testing purposes.Â
+In this exercise we will create a basic chat service, attach it to the chat component and invoke it for testing purposes.

 ## Defining the chat service interface